Powerlearnproject/se-day1-assignment-Bidemi02/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall follows a strict, linear progression where each phase (e.g., planning, design, implementation) must be completed before moving to the next.
-There is little room for revisiting or modifying previous phases.Waterfall emphasizes thorough documentation at each stage.
+There is little room for revisiting or modifying previous phases.
+Waterfall emphasizes thorough documentation at each stage.
 Every requirement, design specification, and test case is documented extensively before moving forward.
 Example: Building a bridge or constructing a building, where changes are difficult and costly to implement once construction has begun.

 Agile is flexible and adaptive, focusing on small, iterative cycles called sprints (usually 1-4 weeks).
-Each sprint produces a working version of the software that can be reviewed and improved upon.Agile relies on continuous communication and collaboration over extensive documentation.
+Each sprint produces a working version of the software that can be reviewed and improved upon.
+Agile relies on continuous communication and collaboration over extensive documentation.
 Documentation is still important, but it is often kept concise and is created as needed.
 Example: Developing a mobile app where user feedback and market trends can rapidly influence the product's direction.